-Bountiful City may recover expenses incurred by the City from those persons whose negligent or intentional actions caused the hazardous materials emergency.
+Bountiful City may recover expenses incurred by the City from those persons whose negligent or intentional actions caused the hazardous materials and/or fire emergency.
 The payment of expenses under this section does not constitute an admission of liability or negligence in any legal action for damages.